pemcg/manageiq-automation-howto-guide/chapter7/using_tags_from_automate.md

   end
 end
 ```
-We can retrieve the list of all tags assigned to an object...
+We can retrieve the list of all tags assigned to an object:

 ```ruby
 group_tags = group.tags
 ```

-...or the tags in a particular category (in this case using the tag name as a symbol)...
+...or the tags in a particular category (in this case using the tag name as a symbol):

 ```ruby
 all_department_tags = group.tags(:department)